uerbzr/course-devops-artifacts/README.md

 ## Best Practice

-An extra step would be to place the variables into a Libbrary Group in the Pipelines section.
+An extra step would be to place the variables into a Library Group in the Pipelines section.

 - From the main project page go to Pipelines => Library
 - Click on the + Variable Group button